SShadowS/streamdeck-azure-devops-manager/memory-bank/activeContext.md

 - Proper cleanup of timers and intervals is essential in onWillDisappear handlers
 - Visual status indicators need to be clear and concise on small Stream Deck buttons
 - Unit testing Stream Deck actions requires careful mocking of the SDK's interfaces

+### URL Generation Patterns

+- URL generation should be centralized in service classes for consistency
+- Typed parameter interfaces provide better maintainability and error prevention
+- Repository-specific vs. project-wide URLs need different parameter sets
+- Error handling for URL opening should have visual feedback for users
+- Browser opening implementation needs to be cross-platform (Windows, macOS, Linux)

+### Documentation Best Practices

+- User documentation should explain both how to configure an action and how to use it
+- Error states and troubleshooting guidance are essential for user experience
+- Cross-referencing between documents improves navigation and reduces duplication
+- Consistent structure across action documentation helps users learn similar patterns
+- FAQs should address common user questions before they need to be asked
+- Visual representation of button states is more effective than text descriptions alone
+- Installation guides should include prerequisites and post-installation configuration
+- Troubleshooting sections should be organized by symptoms rather than causes